SigNoz/signoz/frontend/src/container/OnboardingContainer/LogsManagement/ApplicationLogs/applicationLogsFromLogFile.md

 ## Collect Application Logs from Log file in SigNoz cloud

-If you don’t already have a SigNoz cloud account, you can sign up [here](https://signoz.io/teams/).

 - Add otel collector binary to your VM by following this [guide](https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/).

 - Add the filelog reciever to `config.yaml`.